metonym/svelte-focus-key/README.md

 <!-- REPO_URL -->

-The primary use case for this utility is to focus a search input when pressing the "/" key.
+The primary use case is to focus a search input when pressing the forward slash key ("/").

 ---